Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Results

-Our IFU velocity maps of PB\,6 taken with a long exposure time ($1200$ sec) reveal that two groups of ionized gas are moving in opposite directions on the both sides of the central star.
-Its \textit{HST} image (see Figure\,\ref{wc1:figures:hst}) depicts a complex morphology with many multi-scale filamentary structures and and several knots, which are analogous to the morphology of NGC\,5189, similarly around a [WO\,1] star \citep{Crowther1998}.
+Our IFU velocity maps of PB\,6 taken with a long exposure time ($1200$ sec) reveal that two groups of ionized gas are moving in opposite directions on both sides of the central star.
+The \textit{HST} image of PB\,6, taken with STIS/MIRVIS and a short exposure time of $22$ sec on April 26, 2012 (Program ID: 12600, PI: R. Dufour), also depicts a complex morphology with many multi-scale filamentary structures and several knots, which are analogous to the morphology of NGC\,5189, also around a [WO\,1] star \citep{Crowther1998}.
 This object could contain low-ionization envelopes similar to those identified in NGC\,5189 \citep{Danehkar2018a}.
-However, the short exposure time ($22$ sec) and the MIRVIS long-pass filter (4950--9450 {\AA}) of the \textit{HST} image were inadequate for a detailed morphological analysis of PB\,6.
+However, the short exposure time and the MIRVIS long-pass filter (4950--9450 {\AA}) of the \textit{HST} image were inadequate for a detailed morphological analysis of PB\,6.

 The kinematics maps of M\,3-30 likely suggest a pair of bipolar inner knots embedded in the elliptical shell.
-Previously, \citet{Stanghellini1993} also classified this object as a elliptical morphology with inner knots.
-However, our morpho-kinematic model (see \S\,\ref{wc1:sec:morpho-kinematic}) constrained by the velocity channel maps and P--V diagrams indicate that they are associated with the outer ends of tenuous collimated bipolar outflows extending from the dense toroidal shell.
-Its toroidal morphology is also visible in the narrow-band H$\alpha$+[N\,{\sc ii}] image taken with the 3.5 m ESO NTT (see Figure\,\ref{wc1:figures:hst}).
+Previously, \citet{Stanghellini1993} also classified this object as an elliptical morphology with inner knots.
+However, our morpho-kinematic model (see \S\,\ref{wc1:sec:morpho-kinematic}) constrained by the velocity channel maps and P--V diagrams indicates that they are associated with the outer ends of tenuous collimated bipolar outflows extending from the dense toroidal shell.
+This toroidal morphology is also visible in the narrow-band H$\alpha$+[N\,{\sc ii}] image taken with the 3.5 m ESO NTT (see Figure\,\ref{wc1:model:shape}).